 “I’d like to thank Lucy and the team at LGI for offering this opportunity and providing their support.
 I would like to acknowledge the traditional owners of the land in which the LGI/WXYZ studio resides, the Wurrundjeri peoples of the Kulin nation, and pay my respects to Elders past present and emerging.
 I appreciate the creative practices that have been shared with me from choreographers, independent artists, teachers, and friends.”

 About Isabelle Beauverd

 Isabelle Beauverd is a freelance dance artist from Naarm/Melbourne.

-She has performed for Siobhan McKenna, Chunky Move, Sandra Parker, Victoria Chiu and Arts Fission, Emma Riches and Jack Riley.
-Upon graduating from the Victorian College of the Arts, Melbourne University in 2016, Isabelle received the Choreographic Development Fund Award.
+Isabelle Beauverd is a freelance dance artist based in Naarm/Melbourne.
+She has performed in works by Siobhan McKenna, Chunky Move, Sandra Parker, Victoria Chiu, Arts Fission, Emma Riches and Jack Riley.
+Upon graduating from The Victorian College of the Arts, University of Melbourne in 2016, Isabelle received the Choreographic Development Fund Award.
 Her choreographic works include Bottom Line (Melbourne Fringe Festival, 2016), Grapple (commissioned by Melbourne University, 2019) and Surge (awarded Best Dance, Melbourne Fringe Festival, 2019).

 About LGI Residencies